woolgathering/dbap/README.md

 <br/>
 </d1>

 where $x_{ip}$ is the $x$ position of the source's projected position, and $y_{ip}$ is the $y$ position of the source's projected position.
-The hack occurs when the projected distance becomes less than 1; at this point, the term $k$ in Lossius skyrockets and causes the entire system to collapse.
-Instead, 1 is added to $d_{ip}$ such that the minimum is 1 to stabilize the algorithm.
-This causes some spatial distortion but in practice it has not proved terribly problematic and is doubtless better than the alternative of allowing the $k$ term to grow very high.
+A hack occurs when the projected distance becomes less than 1; at this point, the term $k$ as defined in Lossius skyrockets and causes the entire system to collapse.
+Instead, a value of 1 is added to both distances such that the minimum possible distance is bounded at 1 to stabilize the algorithm.
+This causes some spatial distortion but in practice it has not proved problematic and is doubtless better than the alternative of allowing the $k$ term to grow very high.

 Another term is then introduced to express the ratio between the real distance and the projected distance, $d_{ic}$.
 For a source inside the convex hull, it is equal to the real distance, $d_{ir}$.
 If the source is outside the convex hull, it is defined as the square root of the product of the real and projected distances: